plugwise/home-assistant.io/source/_integrations/plugwise.markdown

 The Plugwise integration relies on the [plugwise](https://pypi.org/project/plugwise/) module for Python.
 It currently provides support for:

+### Adam

-- Adam (a complete zone control system) also known as Adam HA.
+A complete zone control system) also known as Adam HA, supporting:

 - On/Off, OpenTherm or Loria/Thermastage heating and cooling support.
 - Running firmwares v3.x or v2.3
 - Additional devices:
   - Zone thermostats such as Lisa or Anna (see warning below on Anna),
   - A temperature sensor, Jip,
   - Valve controllers called Floor or Tom,
   - An under-floor heating controler Koen (always comes with a Plug as the active part),
-    - And smart switches, either Plug or Aquara Smart Plug,
+  - Smart switches, either Plug or Aqara Smart Plug.

-- Anna (a smart thermostat).
+### Anna

+A smart thermostat, supporting:

-  - OnOff, OpenTherm heating and Elga or Loria/Thermastage with heating and cooling support. (see note below on Elga)
+- OnOff, OpenTherm heating and Elga or Loria/Thermastage with heating and cooling support. (see note below on Elga).
-  - Running firmware v4.x, v3.x or v1.x
-- P1 (DSMR, smart meter) monitor.
-  - Running firmware v4.x, v3.x or v2.x
+- Running firmware v4.x, v3.x or v1.x.

-- Stretch (for power switches).
-  - Running firmware v3.x or v2.x
+{% note %}
+For Elga devices:

+- The cooling mode can only be toggled via a physical switch on the device (not through the Plugwise App).
+- After changing the cooling mode switch position, you must reload the Plugwise integration for the changes to take effect.

+{% endnote %}

 {% warning %}
 Anna When Anna is used as a Zone Thermostat you should not configure it separately, as indicated in the [Configuration](#configuration)-section.
 {% endwarning %}

-{% note %}
-For Elga devices:

-- The cooling mode can only be toggled via a physical switch on the device (not through the Plugwise App)
-- After changing the cooling mode switch position, you must reload the Plugwise integration for the changes to take effect

-{% endnote %}
+### P1 (DSMR)

+A smart meter monitor for single or multi-phase P1 monitoring with the P1 running firmware v4.x, v3.x or v2.x.

+### Stretch (end-of-sale)

+For legaacy power switches, such as the Circles or Stealths, with v3.x or v2.x Stretch firmware.